dafny-lang/dafny/docs/DafnyRef/Grammar.md

 SynonymTypeName = NoUSIdent
 IteratorName = NoUSIdent
 TypeVariableName = NoUSIdent
-MethodName = NoUSIdent
-FunctionName = NoUSIdent
+MethodFunctionName = NoUSIdentOrDigits
 PredicateName = NoUSIdent
 LabelName = NoUSIdentOrDigits
 AttributeName = NoUSIdent
-FieldIdent = NoUSIdent // TODO ????
+FieldName = NoUSIdent
 ````
-A ``FieldIdent`` is one of the ways to identify a field.
+A ``FieldName`` is one of the ways to identify a field.
 The other is
 using digits.

 ### 2.6.3.
 Qualified Names